connectedacademy/filingcabinet/README.md

 # Social Media Processing Service (filingcabinet)

-NodeJS script which monitors beanstalk and writes incoming messages from the queue to the OrientDB.
+Applicationwhich monitors beanstalk and writes incoming messages from the queue to the OrientDB.

-Designed to be a single instance in a cluster which bridge the gap between multiple incoming message sources (filingcabinet-*) and OrientDB.
+Designed to be a single instance in a cluster which bridge the gap between multiple incoming message sources (`filingcabinet-*`) and `OrientDB|Redis`.

 > This application is horizontally scalable

-## Deployment

-`docker-compose up -d`

 ## Operation